 The earliest drop-off time at the elementary schools is 8:15am.

-Lexington offers the popular after school LEXtended Day program, which caters to dual income families.
-The program is offered at all schools, though participating Bridge students are driven after school to the program at the Hastings school; pick up is at Hastings.
+Lexington offers the after school KidsBorough program, which caters to dual income families.
+The program is offered for all Lexington students, grades K-5.

 The Josiah Willard Hayden Centre offers a well-attended after school recreation program as an alternative.
 Hayden picks up students at every school for their own program and brings them to a variety of carefully supervised activities from open gym, and athletic programs like gymnastics and swimming.

 All six schools fall in an officially reported range from 11:1 – 13:1.
 This ratio counts teacher aides as well as teachers; your child will not be in an 11 person classroom.
 You are likely to find 20-24 students per class; the schools try very hard to avoid class sizes over 22.